Garv-exe/201920-csedu-assignments/20190906_assignment_02/directions.md

 *If you want the above formula to display properly, you should install the "Markdown Enhanced Preview" extension in Visual Studio Code.*

-**Questions:**

-1. What does python do if you provide the value 0 for *a*?
-2. What does python do if $b^2 - 4ac < 0$?
-3. What does python do if you provide a value for *a*, *b*, or *c* that cannot be converted to a number?
-4. Handling each of the above problems is an aspect of **data validation**.
-This is the process of ensuring data meets general specifications for a problem.
-Why is this process important when creating programs such as this one?

 **Submission:**
 To submit your solution, remember that you should be working in the git-initialized folder created last assignment.
 You can then use the following commands: